-Bourbon is a type of whiskey.
-It gets its name from Bourbon County in Kentucky where it originated.
+Bourbon is a type of whiskey that gets its name from Bourbon County, Kentucky, where it originated.
 Bourbon tends to be amber-colored, and a little sweeter and heavier in texture than other whiskeys.

-Like Champgne isn't champagne unless it's made in the correct region of France, Bourbon is not actually "Bourbon" if it isn't made in Kentucky, even though other whiskeys may adhere to the same recipe and distillation guidelines.
+Somewhat like champagne isn't champagne unless it's made in Champagne, France, Bourbon is not actually "Bourbon" if it is made outside the USA, even though other whiskeys may adhere to the same recipe and distillation guidelines.